 In the central nervous system or CNS, oligodendrocytes wrap layers of their cell membrane around nerve cells (neurons) to form the myelin sheath.
 In the peripheral nervous system, Schwann cells do the same job.
 In multiple sclerosis, the myelin sheath and oligodendrocytes in the CNS are damaged and destroyed.

-There are five strains of Clostridium perfringens.
+Five strains of Clostridium perfringens exist.
 They are identified by the first five letters of the alphabet.
 The toxin known as epsilon is made by types B and D of the bacterium.